 Focus on creating a gorgeous website, as it impacts your startup’s credibility on so many levels.
 According to some recent statistics, 75% of online customers judge the trustworthiness of a site based on its design.
 Therefore, you should insert your logo and colors consistently across all pages.
 When creating custom animations or illustrations, always use the same style and colors to make your posts recognizable.

 You shouldn’t forget your printed materials, either.
 Your business cards, catalogs, and brochures.
 These are tangible reminders of your company that reach greater audiences and give you an opportunity to build a memorable brand that stands out.
 Pay special attention to your product packaging, as it tells your customers a lot about your brand personality and values.
+Also, printing your logo on heras fence covers could help you reach a broader audience and increase brand awarness.

 Over to You